influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 withUrl(url)
 ```

-URL of the NATS cluster.
+"URL of the NATS cluster."

 ## obj template.nats.tls

-TLSConfig refers to TLS configuration for a client.
+"TLSConfig refers to TLS configuration for a client."

 ### fn template.nats.tls.withCaCertPath